-3.2.6 Using dxpresto to Administer and Monitor Prestoserve
+3.2.5 Using dxpresto to Administer and Monitor Prestoserve

 The dxpresto command starts the worksystem software application that graphically displays information about Prestoserve in a window.
-You can use the command to monitor Prestoserve activity.
-It also allows you to enable or disable Prestoserve on machines that allow that operation.
+You can invoke the dxpresto command on a machine running Prestoserve to obtain that machine's Prestoserve information.